2002 North Carolina Senate election: District 43

 The new 43rd district overlaps with much of the former 25th district.
-Incumbent Democrat David Hoyle, who has represented the 25th district since 1993, was re-elected here.
+Incumbent Democrat David W. Hoyle, who has represented the 25th district since 1993, was re-elected here.

 District 44

 The new 44th district overlaps with much of the former 26th district.
-Incumbent Republican Austin Allran, who has represented the 26th district since 1987, was re-elected here.
+Incumbent Republican Austin M. Allran, who has represented the 26th district since 1987, was re-elected here.